FB

 Frequently Asked Questions

-Do I need to believe in ghosts to enjoy an Australian ghost tour?
+Do I need to believe in ghosts to enjoy a ghost tour?

 Not at all — and most regular participants are sceptics.
-The appeal of a ghost tour is fundamentally about immersive storytelling, documented history, and experiencing a familiar city from an entirely different angle.
-The stories are based on real events: actual executions, recorded epidemics, unsolved disappearances, and colonial violence told by trained historians and guides.
-Even confirmed sceptics consistently say these tours permanently change how they perceive a city's streets and spaces.
+The appeal is fundamentally about immersive storytelling, documented history, and seeing a familiar city from a different angle.
+The best tours are built on real events — executions, epidemics, unsolved disappearances — told by trained historians and guides.
+Even confirmed sceptics consistently say a good tour permanently changes how they perceive a city's streets and spaces.

-What is the most haunted place in Australia?
+What is the most haunted place in the world?

 Are there good ghost tours near Brisbane and the Gold Coast?

-Yes — Queensland has several excellent ghost tour experiences within easy reach.
+Yes — our home region has several within easy reach.
 Boggo Road Gaol (South Brisbane) runs immersive 2-hour guided ghost story tours of Queensland's most notorious prison.
-Brisbane CBD Ghost Tours (Ghost Tours Pty Ltd / Jack Sim, Australia's longest-running ghost tour company) covers haunted heritage, true crime, and colonial legends of the city centre.
+Brisbane CBD ghost tours cover haunted heritage, true crime, and colonial legends of the city centre.
 Toowong Cemetery tours specifically cover "The Statue That Moves" — Brisbane's most persistent and genuinely puzzling urban legend.
-Ipswich ghost tours (30 minutes from Brisbane) cover multiple documented haunted sites.
-Cooee Tours can help arrange transport and bookings for Brisbane ghost experiences — contact us on 0409 661 342.
+Ipswich tours (30 minutes away) cover several documented sites.
+Cooee Tours can help arrange transport and bookings — contact us on 0409 661 342.